blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing 2.md

 - Treaty of Hubaydiyyah
 	- Hudna (Truce) had a max-limit of 10 years
+	- Mohammed started stealing women (60:10)
+	- Banu Bakr attacked Banu Khuza'ah
+	- This triggered the conquest of Mecca
+	- Abu Sufiyan surrendered and became a Muslim

 1. What treaties are being referred to in Verse 1?
 2. Why were treaties necessary?